Towards the Anonymization of the Language Modeling: Evaluation

 We now evaluate the utility and privacy tradeoff for our masked language modeling scheme.
-Figure~\ref{fig:mlmprivacy} illustrates this tradeoff for \ppmlm and other comparative baselines.
-First, the results show that without a specific mechanism to prevent the model from memorizing identifiers (i.e., classical \mlm), privacy is significantly degraded, from 0.87 after 4 epochs to 0.66 after 64 epochs.
+Figure~\ref{fig:mlmprivacy} illustrates this tradeoff for \ppmlm and other comparative baselines on the three considered BERT-like models.
+First, the results show that for all models that were specialized without a specific mechanism to prevent the model from memorizing identifiers (i.e., classical \mlm), privacy is significantly degraded, from 0.97 after 4 epochs to 0.92 after 32 epochs for RoBERTa Large.
 This decrease in privacy means that the model learns more and more identifiers over the epochs and is led to predict them more along the training.
-Second, training without memorizing indirect identifiers (i.e., \ppmlmi) provides about the same level of utility while increasing privacy.
-This small increase in privacy is due to the reduced number of indirect identifiers.
-Training without memorizing the direct identifiers, in turn, significantly improves privacy.
-Indeed, since the number of direct identifiers is significantly larger than the number of indirect identifiers, the increase in privacy is significantly more pronounced.
-The utility, on the other hand, is similar.
-Then, training using a pseudonymized dataset (i.e., leveraging a training dataset without direct identifiers, \mlma) provides a similar level of privacy but reduces the utility.
-This reduction in utility comes from a context used for prediction that does not benefit from direct identifying terms.
-Finally, our \ppmlm solution offers the best utility and privacy tradeoff where the privacy remains stable around 0.98 regardless of the number of epochs, meaning that the model does not learn any identifier directly or indirectly during the fine-tuning.
-Regarding utility, \ppmlm also offers the best utility.
-This high utility is due to the wealth of information (i.e., using all terms including identifiers) in the context used to predict a term.
-In Appendix~\ref{sec:annexe1}, we examine the behavior of \ppmlm and other baselines if privacy leakages are measured only from direct or indirect identifiers.
+Second, training using a pseudonymized dataset (i.e., leveraging a training dataset without direct identifiers, \mlma) slightly improves the level of privacy (from 0.92 to more than 0.94 after 16 epochs for RoBERTa Large) but reduces the utility (from 0.83 to 0.79 after 16 epochs for RoBERTa Large).
+This reduction in utility comes from a context used for prediction that does not benefit from direct identifiers.
+Third, \mlmdp offers a good level of privacy (around 0.98 for all models) but drastically impacts the utility of the prediction (nearly 0.20, 0.40, and 0.50 of utility for BERT Base, DistilRoBERTa, and RoBERTa Large, respectively).
+Finally, our \ppmlm solution offers the best utility and privacy tradeoff for all models, where the privacy remains stable around 0.99 regardless of the number of epochs, meaning that the model learns almost no identifiers, either directly or indirectly, during fine-tuning.
+The difference in privacy between \ppmlm and \mlma is due to the prediction of indirect identifiers for \mlma, as direct identifiers have been removed from the training dataset. \ppmlm also offers a high utility due to the wealth of information (i.e., using all terms, including identifiers) used in the context to predict a term.
+The results also show that model size mainly influences its utility (the larger, the better).
+However, the RoBERTa Large model tends to predict identifiers more frequently than the two smaller models.

+In Appendix~\ref{sec:annexe}, we examine the behavior of \ppmlm when only direct or indirect identifiers are protected from memorization (i.e., using the \ppmlmd and \ppmlmi baselines).
+The impact of parameter $k$ is analyzed in Appendix~\ref{sec:k} while Appendix~\ref{sec:impactngrams} analyzes the impact if indirect identifiers are composed of multiple terms (i.e., n-grams).
+Appendix~\ref{appendix:legal}, in turn, assesses the generality of our solution by using a corpus of legal texts from judgments.